redpandamonium/bevy_more_shapes/README.md

 # bevy_more_shapes
 More shapes for the bevy game engine.
 This plugin adds more procedural geometry shapes for bevy.
 It works exactly like the default bevy shapes.
-It is compatible with versions 0.6 of bevy.

 To run the example showcasing all the available shapes, run `cargo run --example gallery`.

+This crate tracks bevy's versions, meaning the API of this crate will only break when an API breaking version of bevy is released.
+It is currently compatible with versions 0.6 of bevy.

 ## Features

 * Cones

-Planned:
+Planned, coming soon:

 * Torus
 * Cylinder